-There is a number of people in the world who are paid basing on the how many words of content they produce per day.
-Let’s have a look at the list of professions where people would typically need a word count software to get their wages accurately.
+Many people in the world get payment based on how many words of content they produce per day.
+Let’s look at the list of professions where people would typically need a word count software to get their wages accurately.

-1. Translators.
-All folks that are related to the translation process are word count gurus — trimming actual word count means either saving some budget or squeezing more profit.
-However localizers use not the pure word count, but “weighted word count” that is closely integrated with the translation memory tools.
+All folks that are related to the translation process are word count gurus.
+Trimming actual word count means either saving some budget or squeezing more profit.
+However, localizers use not the pure character count but “weighted character count” closely integrated with the translation memory tools.

-2. Medical transcriptors.
 MTs have to digitize manually written or tape-written medical data.
 The main specific of this profession is that one has to listen and type at the same time.
-But a skilled medical transcriptionist is a valued worker who usually get their salary basing on the word count.
+But a skilled medical transcriptionist is a valued worker who usually gets their salary basing on the word count.

-3. Commercial bloggers.
-These guys “blog for fun and profit”.
-Their task is keeping a corporate, news or whatsoever blog popular (i.e. filled with interesting content).
-They are paid per word of the generated content — pure word counters.
+These guys “blog for fun and profit.”
+Their task is keeping a corporate, news, or whatsoever blog popular (i.e., filled with exciting content).
+They get salary per word of the generated content — pure word counters.

-4. Freelance journalists.
-They are very much like commercial bloggers, but they sell their content to the “real media” (unlike of commercial bloggers they know nothing of SEO).
-Sometimes they are paid basing on the actual word count, but is most cases their wages are based on estimates (more details here).
+They are very much like commercial bloggers.
+But they sell their content to the “real media” (unlike commercial bloggers who know nothing of SEO).
+Sometimes they are paid basing on the actual character count, but in most cases, their wages are based on estimates (more details here).

-5. Writers.
 Yes, the folks who write big books that are printed on white paper, which you can buy at Barnes & Noble.
-Of course there are less successful guys whose books you are hardly to find even digging all day long at Amazon.
-But both successful and not very successful ones are paid on the word count basis (more info on the topic you can find in the History of Word Count Metrics).
+Of course, there are less successful guys whose books you are hard to find even digging all day long at Amazon.
+But both successful and not very successful ones are paid on the character count basis (more info on the topic you can find in the History of Word Count Metrics).

-If you know any other profession, where people are paid on a per word, per character or per line basis, leave you comment and it will be included into the update to this article 🙂
+If you know any other profession where people get their money on a per word, per character, or per-line basis, leave you to comment, and we will include it in the update to this article 🙂